 We're constantly looking for innovative ways to engage customers and consumers to reduce waste, helping to reduce our consumption of resources whilst reducing operational costs.

 We’re committed to sending zero waste to landfill and recycling at least 75% of waste from our operational and construction activities by 2020.
 We continue to divert 100% of waste from landfill and are close to meeting our recycling target, reaching 74.9% in 2018/19.

 What we've achieved

 Three of our retail sites – including our newest development, Westgate Oxford, – use eco food digesters, which use the process of aerobic digestion to break down up to one tonne of food waste a day into wastewater.
-This process not only ensures no food waste is taken to landfill, it contributes to a reduction in CO2 emissions by reducing the amount of waste vehicles traveling to our centres.
+This process not only ensures no food waste is taken to landfill, but it also contributes to a reduction in CO2 emissions by reducing the number of waste vehicles travelling to our centres.

 Tackling textile waste

 Fashion and textile waste is an emerging and increasingly high-profile problem.
 We aim to show that action can be taken to protect the environment without placing retailers under financial strain.
 We’re responding to calls from the government to place a levy on fashion items by mobilising an alternative plan focused on collaboration rather than taxation.

 Our first response to the textiles issue was a trial scheme, ‘spring clean, think green’, launched in March 2019 at Westgate.
 During that time, we invited guests to drop-off used clothes and shoes for recycling, gave them information on the possibilities created by recycling and incentivised them through competitions.
 Following this trial, we’re planning to roll out textile recycling to other destinations.